mouse3/InsightPy/README.md

                                                             Export the data using: adb logcat *:VIWEF > file.txt

-analyze-image [nº] [nombre del mapa a guardar.html]       nº = 1, Prints any possible editions in a image
+--analyze-image [nº] [nombre del mapa a guardar.html]       nº = 1, Prints any possible editions in a image

                                                             nº = 2, Creates a .html map in which saves the geo-locations of the images

                                                             si nº = 3, Do both things

-trace-map [tracert path] [map file name]                  Shows the path of a icmp from a "tracert -4 -h 30 example.com > output.txt" command,
+--trace-map [tracert path] [map file name]                  Shows the path of a icmp from a "tracert -4 -h 30 example.com > output.txt" command,

                                                                 example.com: the path of the domain that you want to visualize